-HOMEWORK POLICY
+HOMEWORK/MISSED WORK POLICY

 Homework is a learning activity that should increase in complexity with the maturity of the student.
-Teachers are responsible for homework that is sent home, it is the responsibility of the student to finish all work in the timeframe allotted by the classroom teacher.
-Homework requests from parents for students who are absent will only be issued for absences of 2 days or more.
+It is the responsibility of the student to finish all work in the timeframe allotted by the classroom teacher.
+Students who miss less than two days of school can contact teachers directly to obtain any missing work/classwork.
+Homework requests will only be fulfilled for students who are absent for two or more days.